The Leadership Team

 Jamie brings over 25 years of financial services experience to Quest from positions held at First Data Corp, PFPC and Boston Financial Data.
 Along with being the Quest Business Manager, Jamie is in charge of all tuition management and is an instructor in the Quest After School Program.

-Susannah serves as Quest’s Development Director, a current Quest parent of two and an intermittent substitute in our Toddler classroom.
+Susannah is Quest’s Development Director, a current Quest parent of two and substitute in our Toddler classroom.
 She holds a degree in Early Childhood Education from Boston College and studied Educational Administration at Lesley University.
-Prior to living in South County, she spent five years teaching preschool and worked at Bright Horizons Family Solutions in Watertown, MA on their Sales Development team.
+Prior to living in South County, she spent five years teaching preschool outside of Boston and worked at Bright Horizons Family Solutions in Watertown, MA on their Sales Development team.
 Since 2006 she has operated her own independent sales business for children’s apparel and gear maufacturers, working with New England retailers.

 Erin oversees all day-to-day administrative and clerical aspects of Quest.
 Along with Erin’s administrative background, she has an extensive child care background working with children of all ages.
 Erin holds a degree from University of Rhode Island in Political Science and Communications.